emeraldojigwa123/capstone/README.md

  This is a page that contains my contact informations as well as icons linked to their respective social media handles. it also has my location, Phone number and e-mail address.

   *footer*
   This has my name, the Cohort I'm in under HerTechTrail.
+And the link takes you to hertechtrail website

   *header*
   contains the site name and logo.
 Because I am named after a precious stone, I decided it would be fit to use an emerald stone as my logo :upside_down_face: